dm0-/installer/README.md

     bash -x install.sh
     systemd-nspawn -i output.*/final.img

-For a bootable system example with no configuration file, use `-S` to compress the root file system, `-K` to bundle it in the initrd, `-Z` to protect it with SELinux, and `-E` to save it to your EFI system partition.
+For a bootable system example with no configuration file, use `-S` to compress the root file system, `-K` to bundle it in the initrd, `-Z` to protect it with the targeted SELinux policy, and `-E` to save it to your EFI system partition.
 If optional PEM certificate and key files were given, the executable will be signed with them.
 It can then be booted with the UEFI shell or by running `chainloader` in GRUB.

     bash -x install.sh -KSZE /boot/efi/EFI/BOOT/DEMO.EFI -c cert.pem -k key.pem